Mera Peak Climbing

 Cost

-How much does Mera peak climbing cost?
+How much does Mera peak climbing price?

 For the deluxe and luxury trekking and climbing plan, we add a 3 to 5-star category hotel with a deluxe air-conditioned room in Kathmandu.
 Likewise, lodge accommodation with an attached bathroom while trekking in possible places.
 AND WE ARE OPEN TO CUSTOMIZING YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.